Forward-UIUC-2021F/angeline-prabakar-keyword-usage-within-domain/README.md

 To create the second SQL table, I created my own csv file with the necessary information.
 If included, it is in the data folder.
 Otherwise, this is the website I used for reference: https://arxiv.org/category_taxonomy

+Rename `.env.template` to `.env` and fill out the approporiate fields for the MYSQL connection

 Since a majority of this module involves dealing with large sums of data in SQL, it was difficult to make physical test cases for the project.
 However, testing was involved as I coded the module.
 To run the current tests, you can just run the 'testing_user_functions.py' in the 'searching' folder.
 They were made testing bad inputs of the user functions.

 **Here is the directory of the module**